-If you have an eye for Halloween wreaths, you’re probably noticed that there are a plethora of designs available to make.
+If you have an eye for Halloween wreaths, you’ve probably noticed that there are a plethora of designs available to make.
 I’ve even made a few great ones myself, including my Trick or Treat Halloween Wreath, Scary Halloween Wreath, and my DIY Halloween Wreath with Googly Eyes.

 If you’re a traditional wreath enthusiast, you probably lean towards round designs.
 I love to mix things up, so sometimes I’ll do a round design, and sometimes I’ll explore with other shapes.